genestack/user-docs/docs/user-guide/supported-data/supported-data.md

 ## HDF5 (e.g. Single Cell)

 !!! info "Limitations"
-    HDF5 is supported as Attached File in ODM with ability to observe ans search by File Structure (Contents) only.
+    HDF5 is supported as Attached File in ODM with ability to observe and search by File Structure (Contents) only.
     We are working on full functionality for HDF5 data content parsing, search, and filtering.

 **HDF5 (Hierarchical Data Format version 5)** is a widely used data format in genomic research, particularly in